miriamlandau1999/postal_code_analysis/README.md

 # postal_code_analysis

+This is python project I am doing to practice for technical interviews.

-Practice project for technical interview demonstrating data cleaning, merging, aggregation, and exploratory analysis using python.
+It demonstrates data cleaning, merging, aggregation, and exploratory analysis.